mus-format/specification/README.md

 # MUS Serialization Format
-The MUS (**M**arshal, **U**nmarshal, **S**ize) format, which by the way is a binary format, tries to be as simple as possible.
-You won't find field names or any other information in it besides values (with few exceptions, such as the 'nil' pointer flag and length for variable-length data types).
+MUS (**M**arshal, **U**nmarshal, **S**ize) format, which by the way is a binary format, tries to be as simple as possible.
+You won't find field names, types or any other information in it besides values (with few exceptions, such as the 'nil' pointer flag and length for variable-length data types).
 So, for example, an object of type `Foo`:
 ```
 type Foo {
   a int